alafr/SVG-to-PDFKit/README.md

  - other things I don't even know they exist

 #### Warning:
+ - Make sure to use a fully updated PDFKit version: see <a href="https://github.com/alafr/pdfkit/wiki/How-to-install-and-build-a-PDFKit-branch">here</a> how to build it
  - There are bugs, please send issues and/or pull requests.

 #### License: